zhangvicto/Leakio/README.md

-# PlumbApp
+# LEAKIO
-Pipe leak detection sensor for your home.
+Smart pipe leak detection sensor for your home.